How to Travel With Privacy: Advice by Cyber Experts

 Travel With Privacy: How to Avoid Cybercrime Risks

 How Cyberattacks Happen

-In airports, cafes, hotels, restaurants, other public WiFi networks, cybercriminals could lurk, waiting for people to enter an email password or access bank accounts.
-On unsecured networks like those in public places, eavesdroppers can pick upit is easy for data transmitted to the server.
-This essentially means they are able to see everything.
+In airports, cafes, hotels, restaurants, other public WiFi networks, cybercriminals could lurk — waiting for people to enter an email password or access bank accounts.
+On unsecured networks like those in public places, eavesdroppers can pick up data transmitted to the server.
+This essentially means they see everything.